LennaHammer/English/EVP/out/words_adverb.md

 /ˈɑd.li/
 [C2]in a strange or surprising way
 - an oddly shaped house
-- Oddly enough, despite the sizzling heat, scientists suspect there could be water frozen on Mercury.
+- Oddly `enough`, despite the sizzling heat, scientists suspect there could be water frozen on Mercury.

 ## 1054. often ## adverb
 /ˈɔː.fən/ every so often